From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive

 for all $(s,a)$.
 Note that this is exactly the main update equation of the $Q$-learning algorithm presented in Algorithm \ref{alg:QL-set}, which uses adaptive stepsizes of the form $\alpha_k(s, a) = \alpha / (N_k(s, a) + h)$.

-In summary, the use of adaptive stepsizes in $Q$-learning (which is necessary, as illustrated in Section \ref{subsec:challenge}) can be viewed as a form of implicit importance sampling that counteracts the effect of asynchronous updates, where the importance sampling weights are effectively constructed from the empirical frequency of visits to each state-action pair.
+In summary, adaptive stepsizes in $Q$-learning (which is necessary, as illustrated in Section \ref{subsec:challenge}) can be viewed as a form of implicit importance sampling that counteracts the effect of asynchronous updates, where the importance sampling weights are effectively constructed from the empirical frequency of visits to each state-action pair.